The Mt. Ebal Curse Tablet

 Photo by Atlantic Ambience on Pexels.com

 It seems a lot!
-But do not be intimidated.
-Really, it is just a matter of hanging with the story.
-Do that, and this consequential topic you should find easy, much like witnessing a cascade of dominoes!
+But it should not intimidate.
+Hang with the story.
+Then this consequential topic becomes easy, much like witnessing a cascade of dominoes!

 The next post addresses: “Why Write This?”